 Objective: Identify and combine duplicative data collection and management redundancies in MRF data collection and management in the Southeast Region and provided recommendations to the FIN Committee concerning these activities.
-From this information, the in the Southeast Region.
+From this information, the Committee will develop strategies for reducing duplicative efforts in the Southeast Region.

-Approach: The Recreational Technical Work Group has identified
+Approach: The Recreational Technical Work Group has identified management efforts